 This put the election in the hands of the House of Representatives.
 Law stipulated though that the outgoing House, at the time still controlled by Federalists, would be the deciders, with each state casting one vote.
 New terms for both the House and President began in early March.

 Vermont was a wash.
-Evenly split, the states representatives cast a blank ballot.
+Evenly split, the state representatives cast a blank ballot.
 This left things to Maryland, which had five Federalist and three Republican representatives.
-However, they two were split in their vote between Burr and Jefferson, resulting in another blank ballot being cast.
+However, they too were split in their vote between Burr and Jefferson, resulting in another blank ballot being cast.

 Correcting the Flaw

-The way the Constitution laid out the Electoral College originally stipulated the each elector could cast two votes, but not for two people in the same state as the elector.
+The way the Constitution laid out the Electoral College originally stipulated each elector could cast two votes, but not for two people in the same state as the elector.
 The candidate with the most electoral votes became President, the second most Vice President.
 If there was a tie it would go the to House of Representatives to choose the President.
-In the case of Vice President, who ever received the second highest amount of votes in the House would take the office.
+In the case of Vice President, whoever received the second-highest amount of votes in the House would take the office.
 The election of 1796 exposed the first problem with this when Federalists scattered their second votes, resulting in the Democratic-Republican presidential candidate Thomas Jefferson becoming Vice President.
-Many where concerned that there could be a situation where a Vice President could impede the President, and even try to kill him to become President.
+Many were concerned that there could be a situation where a Vice President could impede the President, and even try to kill him to become President.